 For ourselves, our families and companions, and all those we love.
-Lord, have mercy.

 Lifting our voices with all creation, with Saint \\\\\ and all the saints, let us offer ourselves and one another to the living God through Christ.

 To you, O Lord.